MethodsAndPractices/vsteam/.docs/Get-VSTeamReleaseDefinition.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a release defintion, type Get-ReleaseDefinition.
+To find the ID of a release defintion, type Get-VSTeamReleaseDefinition.

 ```yaml
 Type: Int32[]